yanick/blog_entries/dancer-plugin-fontsubset/README.md

 ---
-title: Dancers Just Wanna Have Fonts
 url: dancer-plugin-fontsubset
-created: 22 jun 2013
+created: 2013-06-22
 tags:
     - Perl
     - Dancer
 ---

+# Dancers Just Wanna Have Fonts

 Here's a quick one to warm up...